Ventriloquist (character): Shauna Belzer

-In the continuity resulting from DC's 2011 reboot of its entire monthly line of books, The New 52, a new Ventriloquist debuted in the pages of Batgirl.
+A new Ventriloquist debuted in the pages of Batgirl, part of The New 52 continuity reboot.
 Shauna Belzer grew up in the shadow of her twin brother Ferdie, whom their parents treated as a favorite while ignoring her; other children, meanwhile, idolized Ferdie while bullying her.
-When Shauna learned she could move things with her mind, she used her newfound powers to murder one of her tormentors.
-She would later use these powers to kill her hated brother and make it look like an accident.
-Shauna was trying to find her place in the world when she first met Ferdie, the dummy.
-She saw him at a birthday party and killed the clown who was using him.
-Shauna would later go on to kill her parents and start doing ventriloquist acts that would usually end with a dead audience.
+When Shauna learned she possessed telekinesis, she used her newfound powers to murder one of her tormentors.
+She would later use these powers to kill Ferdie and make it look like an accident.
+Afterwards, Shauna becomes a ventriloquist and serial killer, using a dummy named after her brother.

-Shauna is one of six individuals who are kidnapped by a man identifying himself as the Mockingbird, and sealed inside a shipping container on the bottom of the ocean.
-Besides Shauna, the others are the Catman, Big Shot, Black Alice, Strix and Porcelain.
+Shauna is one of six individuals who are kidnapped by a man identifying himself as the Mockingbird and sealed inside a shipping container underwater.
+Besides Shauna, the others are Catman, Big Shot, Black Alice, Strix, and Porcelain.
 After escaping, this group becomes known as the new Secret Six.
-The Mockingbird is eventually revealed to be the Riddler, who believes that one of the six stole a priceless diamond from him, but he does not know who.
-The thief is revealed to be the ventriloquist doll Ferdie, who had stolen the diamond and hidden it within his own wooden body, his persona being so separate from Shauna's that she did not even realize that her doll was the thief.
-In the final issue of the Secret Six series, Shauna betrays the team and abandons Ferdie when he insists that they remain loyal to the group.
+Mockingbird is revealed to be the Riddler, who believes that one of the six stole a priceless diamond from him, but he does not know who.
+The thief is revealed to be Ferdie, whose persona is so separate from Shauna's that she did not even realize that her doll was the thief.
+In the final issue of Secret Six, Shauna betrays the team and abandons Ferdie when he insists that they remain loyal to the group.
 Shauna is incarcerated in Arkham Asylum, where she is now using a sock puppet as her new doll.